 BetterMe app will provide you with a host of fat-frying fitness routines that’ll scare the extra pounds away and turn your body into a masterpiece!
 Get your life moving in the right direction with BetterMe!

 You can add larger quantities of ginger root to your smoothie, which will further boost the effectiveness of cayenne pepper for quick weight loss.
-Ginger has been found to reduce stomach fat, and a study suggests that it helps burn calories by increasing the thermic effect of food (9).
+Ginger has been found to increase fat oxidation, and a study suggests that it helps burn calories by increasing the thermic effect of food (9).

 Belly fat-burning smoothie recipes that are packed with greens will keep you feeling fuller for longer, aiding weight loss efforts.
 Green smoothies may boost fat burning, too, thanks to the high levels of chlorophyll found in these leafy green vegetables (3).

 It is an acidic fruit that promotes healthy digestion.
-It serves as a natural detoxifier by flushing out undesirable toxins from our bodies.
-Pineapple is also a good source of Bromelain, which helps to break down proteins (14).
+Pineapple is also a good source of bromelain, which helps to break down proteins (14).

 Mint leaves contain essential oils that can speed up the metabolism, enhance digestion, and relieve indigestion and flatulence (11).
 This helps you burn fat faster by improving your digestive system and also reducing any stress from digestion.